Quarterly registrations of new businesses and declarations of bankruptcies - statistics

 Quarterly comparison by activity

-For most sectors of the economy the number of registrations of new businesses was generally on an upward trend from 2015 to 2019, for example in industry, construction, transport, accommodation and food services, financial and insurance activities, information and communication.
+For most sectors of the economy the number of registrations of new businesses was generally on an upward trend from 2015 until end of 2019, for example in industry, construction, transport, accommodation and food services, financial and insurance activities, information and communication.
 Between 2015 and 2019, only the trade sector did not show an increase in the number of registrations.
-The number of new registrations dropped sharply in the whole economy in the first and second quarters of 2020, and started recovering again in the third quarter of 2020.
+The number of new registrations dropped sharply in the whole economy in the first and second quarters of 2020 (linked to the COVID-19 pandemic), and recovered again in the third quarter of 2020.

 For the whole of the economy (industry, construction, market services), the number of declarations of bankruptcies showed a downward trend in 2015 and 2016, and turned upwards from the first quarter of 2017 until the last quarter of 2019.
-After a decrease in the first two quarters of 2020, the declarations of bankruptcies increased again in the third and fourth quarters of 2020 for most sectors of the economy (except for industry in particular).
-In the first quarter of 2021, the declarations of bankruptcies increased for all sectors of the economy.
+In all sectors of the economy, there was a decrease in bankruptcy declarations in the first two quarters of 2020 (linked to the extraordinary financial support provided by governments in the first months of the pandemic).

 Source data for tables and graphs

-This is the third quarterly publication (following the May and August 2021 editions) covered by the mandatory data collection and transmission on quarterly business registrations and bankruptcy declarations under the EBS Regulation.
+This is the sixth quarterly publication (starting from May 2021 edition) covered by the mandatory data collection and transmission on quarterly business registrations and bankruptcy declarations under the EBS Regulation.
 The article also builds upon the three quarterly editions before 2021 that were based on experimental statistics.
 The historical data from Q1 2015 to Q4 2020 remains voluntary.

 The data are also available in Eurostat's reference database.